What DevOps actually means on a small team

 CI/CD pipelines, feature flags, and zero-downtime deploys — without a platform team to hold your hand.

 This is a placeholder post.
 Replace this content with your own writing when you're ready.
-Below is a sample structure to show how the formatting looks.

 Starting from zero

 When I joined AppBrilliance, deployments were manual, inconsistent, and nerve-wracking.
 Every release was an event — the kind where you clear your afternoon and keep Slack open.
 There was no CI, no automated testing gate, and no rollback plan beyond "hope."
+We fixed that.
+Not overnight, and not with a big-bang rewrite.
+We fixed it incrementally, one painful deploy at a time.

 The first thing: make deploys boring

 The goal of a good deployment pipeline isn't speed — it's predictability.
 A deploy that takes 20 minutes every time is vastly preferable to one that takes 5 minutes usually and 3 hours occasionally.
+We started with Docker.
+Containerizing our services meant that what ran on a developer's machine was structurally identical to what ran in production.
+That single change eliminated an entire category of bugs.

 Feature flags changed how we ship

 The second inflection point was adopting Unleash for feature flag management.
 Suddenly "deploy" and "release" were two different things.
 We could ship code continuously without exposing half-finished features.
-We could roll out to 5% of users, watch the metrics, and expand — or kill it — with a toggle.

 Separating deployment from release is one of the highest-leverage changes a small team can make.